Round Leaf Sweet Gum

 A tall, spreading shade tree with unusually rounded leaves that turn brilliant yellow, orange, red and purple in fall; somewhat particular about growing conditions; a fruitless cultivar, much tidier than the species

-Round Leaf Sweet Gum has forest green foliage throughout the season.
+Round Leaf Sweet Gum is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+It has forest green deciduous foliage.
 The lobed palmate leaves turn an outstanding crimson in the fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Round Leaf Sweet Gum is a deciduous tree with a strong central leader and a distinctive and refined pyramidal form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.